Can you remember your first time?

 Common Examples: Plantar fasciitis (heel injury).

-they are small fluid-filled sacs usually placed in places where friction would otherwise occur.
-For example, a bursa would be placed between a protuberance on a bone and a tendon.
+Bursa is a small fluid-filled sac placed in places where friction would otherwise occur.
+For example, placed between a protuberance on a bone and a tendon.
 This would stop the bone rubbing against the tendon preventing a tear to the tendon.

 Injuries to the bursa are called Bursitis.